myatktun/myatktun.github.io/_sources/C.rst

     * size of data types are machine dependent
     * float is usually 32 bit, with at least six significant digits and between 10<sup>-38</sup>
       and 10<sup>38</sup> magnitude

-* compilers do not care about how the program looks, but proper indentation and spacing are critical for readability
-* write only one statement per line, use blanks around operators to clarify grouping
-* always indent statements controlled by the loop by one tab stop or four spaces
-* pick a style and use it consistently

 Arithmetic
 ----------